Iran University of Medical Sciences • Journals

 Post-publication

-Distinguishes between minor corrections, major corrections, expressions of concern and retractions, and explains how notices are linked to the original articles.
+Distinguishes minor corrections, major corrections, expressions of concern and retractions, and explains linking notices to original articles.

 Inclusive author name changes

-Explains how authors can request updates to their published name, affiliation or pronouns, for example after marriage, divorce or gender transition, while protecting privacy and the integrity of the record.
+Explains how authors can request updates to published name, affiliation or pronouns while protecting privacy and record integrity.

 Author identity updates